appsinacup/godot-syntax-rust/README.md

 -----

 Godot Rust Syntax offers support to edit `.rs` files inside the Godot Editor.
+Also offers support to view warnings and errors in Rust code directly inside the Godot Editor.

 # Installation